Francis Grasso: Musical stylings

 DJ Francis completely changed the game of Disco music.
 Before him, DJs submitted to what the patrons wanted, supplying recognizable music that would appeal to the crowd.
 Occasionally, DJs would add a different spin on top of these popular charts.
 DJ Francis was not interested in what the customers wanted, and instead provided a new, exotic array of songs, which the crowd would not have thought to ask for.
 He offered a full, creative performance with a narrative.
 He demonstrated to the DJs of later generations that the power belonged to them to create environmental moods, and that there were techniques for creating different atmospheres, and thus manipulating dancers.

 His musical choices were also quite different from his predecessors.
 He played on the funkier side of rock music, using The Rolling Stones or Led Zeppelin on top of heavy black rhythms such as Dyke & The Blazers or Kool & The Gang.
 He introduced drum-heavy African sounds, and used Latin beats to entice people to dance, as well as James Brown and Motown (including The Four Tops, The Supremes, and the Temptations).

 Cultural significance

 While DJing at the Sanctuary, a New York dance club known as "the first totally uninhibited gay discothèque in America," Grasso was known for the danceability of his musical work.
 On nights when he was DJing, doormen were known to stop counting entrances of audience members after they got to the thousands, even though the Sanctuary had a capacity of 346 people.
-Being a safe haven for newly sexually liberated gay men and women, DJ Francis's music was the backdrop for recreational drug usage and promiscuity.
-With his long-held position at the Sanctuary, Grasso was able to develop his musical techniques and perfect his powers to mesmerize crowds.
+Being a safe haven for newly sexually liberated gay men and women, DJ Francis's music was often seen as the backdrop for recreational drug usage and promiscuity.
+With his long-held position at the Sanctuary, Grasso was able to develop his musical techniques and ability to mesmerize crowds.